GLOSSARY

 CAPITAL GAINS

 A capital gain is the profit realized from selling a capital asset for more than its purchase price.
-In real estate, a capital gain occurs when a property is sold for more than the total of its adjusted cost base (original purchase price plus any improvements) and the outlays and expenses incurred to sell the property.
+In real estate, a capital gain occurs when a property is sold for more than the total of its adjusted cost base (original purchase price plus any improvements) and the expenses incurred to sell the property.
 Capital gains are generally taxable, but there are some exceptions, such as the sale of a principal residence.
 Capital gains tax rates vary based on the amount of profit achieved and an individual's taxable income level.

 CLTA